utopia-php/http/README.md

 Utopia Framework is a PHP MVC based framework with minimal must-have features for professional, simple, advanced and secure web development.
 This library is maintained by the [Appwrite team](https://appwrite.io).

 Utopia Framework is dependency free.
-Any extra features such as authentication, caching will be available as standalone models in order to keep the framework core as clean, light any easy to learn.
+Any extra features such as authentication, caching will be available as standalone models in order to keep the framework core as clean, light and easy to learn.

 ## Getting Started